-"We pride ourselves on being ahead of the curve for all types of technology...includ[ing] the ever-changing coating industry," says Daryl Akioka, the Water Authority's project manager for the coating application.
-"Although most of our assets are underground, it has been a challenge to get proper protection for our above-ground appurtenances too.
+"We pride ourselves on being ahead of the curve for all types of technology... includ[ing] the everchanging coating industry," says Daryl Akioka, the Water Authority's project manager for the coating application.
+"Although most of our assets are underground, it has been a challenge to get proper protection for our above ground appurtenances, too.
 We are hopeful that EonCoat can supply a solution to aggressive maintenance schedules and annual recoating of problematic appurtenances.

-In the Water Authority project, the agency used a planned outage on part of its aqueduct system to apply the CBPC primer to seven carbon steel mechanical appurtenances, including a blow off of approximately 305 millimeters (mm), a 914-mm turnout pipe elbow, two 203-mm pump wells, and three 254-mm air release valve assemblies.
-The appurtenances were removed from their belowgrade vaults and transported to a blasting and coatings facility, where they were degreased and blasted to a NACE 3 / SSPC-SP 6 level and allowed to flash rust.
-With traditional industrial coatings, a more labor-intensive, time-consuming, near-white metal blast cleaning (NACE 2 / SSPC-SP 10) is typically required to prepare the surface.
+In the Water Authority project, the agency used a planned outage on part of their aqueduct system to apply the CBPC primer to seven carbon steel mechanical appurtenances, including a 12-inch blow off, 36-inch turnout pipe elbow, two 8-inch pump wells, and three 10-inch air release valve assemblies.

+The appurtenances were removed from their below grade vaults and transported to a blasting and coatings facility, where they were degreased and blasted to a NACE 3/SSPC-SP 6 level and allowed to flash rust.
+With traditional industrial coatings, a more labor intensive, time consuming, near white metal blast cleaning (NACE 2/SSPC-SP 10) is typically required to prepare the surface.

-EonCoat, which previously achieved NSF certification and won the NACE 2015 Corrosion Innovation of the Year Award in the coatings and linings corrosion control category, was then sprayapplied at a coating thickness of 20 to 25 mm.
-Typically, a topcoat can be applied within 1 hour of applying the CBPC primer due to its rapid drying and curing time.
-Because it rained during several days of the project, resulting in high humidity in the spray area, the primer was allowed to cure for twice the time - 2 hours before the topcoat was applied.
-In contrast, the cure time can be days between coats for standard threepart coating systems, depending on the product.
-The equipment was then transported back to the underground vault, reinstalled nd successfully returned to service by the Water Authority.
+EonCoat, which previously achieved NSF certification and won the NACE 2015 Corrosion Innovation of the Year Award in the coatings and linings corrosion control category, was then spray applied at a coating thickness of 20 to 25 mils.

+Typically, a topcoat can be applied within one hour of applying the CBPC primer due to its rapid drying and curing time.
+Because it rained during several days of the project, resulting in high humidity in the spray area, the primer was allowed to cure for twice the time - two hours - before the topcoat was applied.
+In contrast, for standard three-part coating systems the cure time can be days between coats, depending on the product

+The equipment was then transported back to the underground vault, reinstalled and successfully returned to service by the Water Authority.

-Application of the CBPC primer is now being considered for a number of carbon steel inservice structures by various water authorities around the country.
-Since the CBPC primer is inorganic and non-toxic, there are no volatile organic compounds (VOCs), no hazardous air pollutants (HAPs), and no odor involved.
-In effect, the water soluble, non-flammable primer can be safely applied in vaults and other confined spaces.
+Application of the CBPC primer is now being considered for a number of carbon steel in service structures by various water authorities around the country.
+Since the CBPC primer is inorganic and non-toxic, there are no VOCs, no HAPs and no odor involved.
+This means the water soluble, non-flammable primer can be safely applied in vaults and other confined spaces.

 Although CBPC coatings are relatively new in municipal water applications, their use will only grow as word spreads about how they can inhibit carbon steel corrosion for decades as well as reduce premature maintenance and appurtenance replacement.